Online Course + Field Day Hunter Education Course

 - When you have studied all the chapters, take the practice test as many times as you like-(free of charge) to ensure you've mastered the course material.
 A different set of questions is presented each time you take the practice test.

 - To become eligible for admittance to the mandatory Field Day, take the 50-question multiple-choice written exam.
 There is a $19.95 charge for the online course.
 This fee is collected after you pass.
 A score of 80% is required for passing the test.

-- Upon passing the online written test, you must print out your official Hunter Education Field Day Qualifier Certificate.
+- Upon passing the online written test, you will receive your official Hunter Education Field Day Qualifier Certificate, which contains your Field Day Qualifier number.
+You will be required to present a printed copy or an electronic copy of this when you attend your class.
 After a one to three day waiting period, you will receive an email informing you that you can sign up online for a Field Day event in your area of Alaska.
 You must wait to receive this notification email before you can sign up.
+You will need your Field Day Qualifier Number to sign up.
 The Field Day will be administered by certified volunteer instructors and will include a short review of key safety issues and Alaska specific regulations, a firearms handling exercise with non-functioning firearms, a field course, and a required shooting proficiency.

 - The student must successfully complete the online test, attend the field day, and complete the shooting proficiency to be certified.
 Students who fail the proficiency shoot and the reshoots must re-register online to attend a field day on another date.
 Students completing the online course do not need to re-take the online course and repay as their field day qualifier certificate is valid for 365 days after their initial online course completion date.
 An online student can sign up and attend an instructor-led course at no additional cost, they would just need to complete the workbook/chapter reviews before the class (i.e. if a student takes the online hunter education course and realizes they want to learn more after failing the proficiency shoot).